BlueYeeeee/SpyYourDesktop/README.en.md

 All of the above filenames can be changed in the HTML files to whatever you prefer for easier replacement later.<br>
 You can change the displayed name by `machine-id` in `group-map.json`—just follow the example.<br>
 For single-user single-key, edit `name-keys.json`.<br>
+PS:I don't know what operations can achieve the same monitoring effect without PM2, so you have to explore this on your own.
+My apology :)<br>

 # Windows Guide<br>